 ProjectsAmstel Canal House

-Once the offices of construction company and the home of their director, this six storey building on the bank of the Amstel has now been divided into five canal-side apartments.
+Once the offices of a construction company and the home of their director, this six storey building on the bank of the Amstel has now been divided into five canal-side apartments.
 The building was designed in the 1980s by Dutch Architect Cees Dam as a modern interpretation of the traditional Amsterdam canal house with typical proportions and detailing but using glazed white bricks and an exposed steel frame to update the typology.

 Five Apartments with Impressive Canal Views